opensearch-project/project-website/_posts/2021-05-18-my-first-steps-in-opensearch-plugins.markdown

         Hi Amitai!
 Your plugin is installed and working:)
 ```
 That is all we should start with.
-Anything more ambitious would keep us from focusing on the basics of the plugin architecture.
+Anything more ambitious would keep us from focusing on the basics of plugins.

 To get started, create a new gradle project.
 Then, add the following directories and files, which we will edit along the way.
 (Alternatively you can clone the complete source code for this plugin [here](https://github.com/AmiStrn/OpenSearch-Plugin-example-REST))